WebAssembly/design/AstSemantics.md

   * `f32.const`: produce the value of an f32 immediate
   * `f64.const`: produce the value of an f64 immediate

-## Expressions with Control Flow

-  * `comma`: evaluate and ignore the result of the first operand, evaluate and return the second operand
-  * `conditional`: basically ternary `?:` operator

-New operators may be considered which allow measurably greater expression-tree-building opportunities.

 ## 32-bit Integer operators

 Integer operators are signed, unsigned, or sign-agnostic.
 Signed operators